You will pay in-state/in province tuition/fees directly to your host campus.

 Area Studies: Art Studies, Caribbean Studies, Hispanic Studies, Latin American Studies, Puerto Rican Studies

-Art/Design/Fine Art: Applied Art, Art, Art Education, Art History, Computer Graphics, Design, Digital Arts, Drawing, Graphic Design, Painting, Photography, Sculpture, Theater Art, Visual Arts
+Art/Design/Fine Art: Applied Art, Art, Art Education, Art History, Computer Graphics, Design, Digital Arts, Drawing, Fine Art, Graphic Design, Painting, Photography, Sculpture, Theater Art, Visual Arts

 Athletics: Adapted Physical Education, Physical Education